 - Personal Fall Protection: Harnesses, lanyards, and retractable devices

-It can be much more cost-effective to have them go through everything, and document the inspection, than have them come out for a sling inspection, and then make a separate trip out 6 months later to perform a below-the-hook inspection.
+It can be much more cost-effective to plan and prepare for the rigging inspection and have the inspector(s) go through everything, and document the inspection.
+This is much more economical than having them come out for a sling inspection, and then making a separate trip out six months later to perform a below-the-hook inspection.

 There are a few other factors that can affect how smoothly a rigging inspection goes—and ultimately, save you time and money if they know about these items upfront: